 The Auburn Public Library utilizes displays throughout the Library facilities to increase collection visibility and discoverability.
-The Display Team executes this goal by presenting materials in ongoing as well as seasonal or topical displays and in a variety of formats, topics, and viewpoints, reflecting the Collection Management Plan.
+The Display Team executes this goal by presenting materials in ongoing as well as seasonal or topical displays and in a variety of formats, topics, and viewpoints, reflecting the Collection Management Plan and the ALA Library Bill of Rights.
 The Display Team incorporates the Auburn Public Library's values of equity, diversity, and inclusion in the design and material selection of our displays.